isabella232/OctoStyle/_pages/self-editing.md

 1. Turn on your spell checker.

    Typos happen to the best of us, but there's a direct correlation between the number of silly mistakes in a post and the restraint the editor will exercise when going through the rest of your work.
 If typos slip through into the final copy, they do impact the reader's confidence in the content and the people who published it.
-So it's important to make sure we keep them to a minimum.
+So it's important to make sure we keep typos to a minimum.

    We have a corporate Grammarly account (details are with the software policies).
 Grammarly isn't always right, but its suggestions are right more than they're wrong, so it is a good idea to run your post through Grammarly.